 Notifications and States

 When you submit an ACH or receive an ACH, those transfers go through multiple state transitions.
 One of the most powerful features of Column lies in our ability to notify you during each transition.
-This keeps you updated throughout the process and allows you to change and affect the outcome of that transfer.
+This keeps you updated throughout the process and allows you to track the outcome of that transfer.

 ODFI (Sending ACH payments)